tagn/knowledge-vault/DND - Drakkenheim/Sessions/Session 065.md

 - Grannies magic is a bit widespread, control people, divine things about whats going on, lots of charm type stuff.
 - We take a little resty westy and then....
 EMOTIONAL DAMAGE
 - Silas has a "dream", but it's Grannie directly talking to him telling him she's going to send for him.
+- [[Edahi Ghastliness]] appears at our camp, offering to escort us to Grannie, but [[Silas]] casts banishment on him and sends him off to "safety".
+- Walking towards grannies house, about 30 feet ahead of us the ground explodes.
+-